hayleypring2/hayleypring.github.io/_pages/about.md

 My PhD used a theory of corporate reputation to explain firm behaviour in climate change, geopolitics, and economic statecraft.
 I'm trained in R, Python, statistics, causal inference techniques, data analytics, computational methods, and machine learning techniques.
 I work at the intersection of business–politics and public policy.<br>

-I occasionally consult for government, NGOs, companies or trade associations.
+I occasionally consult for government, NGOs, companies and trade associations.